lafusew/beeldeploy/readme.md

 # Beeldeploy

-Beeldeploy is a simple tool build at Beeldi.com to allow us to store Cloud Functions configurations in yaml instead of having endless command line arguments.
+Beeldeploy is a simple tool to allow us to store Cloud Functions configurations in yaml instead of having endless command line arguments.

 ## How to install